Alekhya-koda/Mochi-Logic/docs/README.md

 This confusion amplifies conflict during an already vulnerable period, yet couples lack shared frameworks to understand these changes together.

 ### The Solution
-MocchiLogic creates **interpretation before reaction**—helping both partners understand the same emotional reality at the same time, without diagnosis, prescription, or judgment.
+Mochi Logic creates **interpretation before reaction**—helping both partners understand the same emotional reality at the same time, without diagnosis, prescription, or judgment.

 ## Architecture